SushiSanCat/ModrinthCollectionDownloader/README.md

 - Automatically skip or update existing mods
 - Multithreaded downloads for faster performance
 - Clean, consistent file naming using mod IDs
+- Optional resource pack downloading
+- Download latest version when no version is specified
+- Separate directories for mods and resource packs
+- Proper naming for resource packs (using their display names)
+- Detailed statistics showing separate counts for mods and resource packs plus aggregated totals
+- Convenient batch files for common download scenarios
+- Separate log files for mods and resource packs

 ---